 Proposed changes to Mine Subsidence Districts

-Subsidence Advisory NSW (formerly the Mine Subsidence Board) has initiated a review of Mine Subsidence Districts (Districts) across NSW.
+Subsidence Advisory NSW has initiated a review of Mine Subsidence Districts (Districts) across NSW.
 Changes to districts are proposed to ensure consistency, reduce unnecessary costs and minimise potential mine subsidence risks.

 The proposed changes include new districts, extensions to current districts and revoking some areas.